aws-samples/aws-iot-device-provisioning-via-sideload-reg-codes-with-s3-upload/README.md

 To deploy the application, ``cd`` to the ``infrastructure`` directory.
 If this is you're first time using the CDK you'll need to bootstrap your environment.

+### Deploying Code

+Once the dependencies are installed, you'll need to bootstrap your AWS account with the resouces the CDK needs.

 `cdk bootstrap`